-I, the parent or legal guardian of (student's name) understand that Cuero ISD may send me au or any situation affecting the health and secellular phone number changes at any tirnotifying Cuero ISD in writing as soon as messages or phone calls to the cellular phone tomated informational messages in the ever afety of the students of Cuero ISD.
-I un me during the 2020-2021 school year I possible.
-I consent to receiving automate ent of an emergency aderstand that if my am responsible for Name: Cell phone: Name: Cell phone: OTHER INFORMATIONAL COMMUN NICATIONS I, the parent or legal guardian of Cuero ISD will send me automated info • the 2019-2020 school year I am responsible for notifying Cuero ISD in writing as soon as possible.
+I, the parent or legal guardian of (student's nam e) understand that Cuero ISD may send me automated informational messages in the event of an emergen су or any situation affecting the health and safety of the students of Cuero ISD.
+I understand that if r ny cellular phone number changes at any time during the 2023-2024 school year I am responsible 01 notifying Cuero ISD in writing as soon a s possible.
+I consent to receiving automated informational to X messages or phone calls to the cellular ph one numbers listed below: Nama Call phone: Name: Cell phone: Name: Cell phone: OTHER INFORMATIONAL COMM UNICATIONS I, the parent or legal guardian of (studen t 's e Cuero ISD will send me automated informational messag about my child's school activities.
+I under rstand that if my contact information changes at any time duri กร the 2023-2024 school year I am responsible for notifying Cuero ISD in writing as soon as possible.
 I

 Consent for Non-Emergency Communication to Email & Home Phone.
 I wish to be contacted via email or on my home phone.
-I give Cuero ISD permission to send me information deemed necessary by the District via email or via telephone calls to my home telephone number during the 2021-2022 school year.
-I understand that if my home telephone number or email address changes at any time during the 2021-2022 school year.
+I give Cuero ISD permission to send me information deemed necessary by the District via email or via telephone calls to my home telephone number during the 2023-2024 school year.
+I understand that if my home telephone number or email address changes at any time during the 2023-2024 school year.
 I am responsible for notifying Cuero ISD in writing as soon as possible. Му рі referred email addresses to receive information via electronic mail are: My ho ome telephone number (not a cellular phone) is: Consent for Non-emergency Communication to Email Only.
 I wish to be contacted by email only.
-I give Cuero ISD permission to send me school information deemed necessary by the District via electronic mail during the 2021-2022 school year.
+I give Cuero ISD permission to send me school information deemed necessary by the District via electronic mail during the 2023-2024 school year.
 My preferred email addresses to receive information via electronic mail are: Consent for Non-emergency Communication to Home Phone Only.
 I wish to be contacted on my home phone only.
-I give Cuero ISD permission to send me information deemed necessary by the District via telephone calls to my home telephone number during the 2021-2022 school year.
-I understand that if my home telephone number changes at any time during the 2021-2022 school year I am responsible for notifying Cuero ISD as soon as possible.
+I give Cuero ISD permission to send me information deemed necessary by the District via telephone calls to my home telephone number during the 2023-2024 school year.
+I understand that if my home telephone number changes at any time during the 2023-2024 school year I am responsible for notifying Cuero ISD as soon as possible.
 My home telephone number (not a cellular phone) is: Do Not Send Non-emergency Communications.
 I do not wish to receive automated informational messages from Cuero ISD.
 I understand that the District may still contract me by email, home phone, or cellular phone in the event of an emergency.